 • Even Indian citizens who are not residents of those Protected/ restricted areas require an Inner Line Permit (ILP) to enter these places.
 The Inner Line Permit is, however, significantly easier to get.

-What are requisites of PAP for North East?
+What are the requisites of PAP for the North East?